Wirich VI, Count of Daun-Falkenstein: Life

 Wirich's father died in the spring of 1554 and Wirich inherited the Lordships of Broich and Bürgel.
 Although his uncle Sebastian disputed the inheritance, Wirich's guardian William IV of Bernsau (d.
 1576), who was Lord of Hardenberg, Marshal of Berg and Steward of Solingen, was invested with Bürgel on 29 September 1554 by Adolph, archbishop of Cologne.

 Wirich and his sister Magdalena (c.
 1546-1582) were educated at Broich Castle by a tutor named Heinrich.
 From 1557 to 1559, Wirich studied at academies in Duisburg and Düsseldorf.
 In 1562, he made a Grand Tour to France.
 Until 1564, he studied at the University of Ferrara.

 In 1563, Duke William of Jülich-Cleves-Berg recognized Wirich as the legitimate heir and on 24 August 1568, the Duke enfeoffed him with the Lordship and Castle of Broich and with Biegerhof Manor in the Angermund district, even though Wirich had already administered his inheritance himself for quite some time.
 In March 1573, Archbishop Salentin of Paderborn enfeoffed Wirich with Bürgel.

 In view of the tense situation of the Lower Rhine, Count Wirich reinforced the defensive barriers and dykes of Broich in 1572 with seventy guns from Essen.

 In January 1573, Duke William requested that Wirich accompany his newly engaged daughter Marie Eleonore in the summer when she would travel to Königsberg to marry her fiancé, Duke Albert Frederick of Prussia, on 23 August.
 Their journey was delayed and they finally departed on 4 August, to arrive in the Prussian capital on 8 October.
 The bridegroom was suffering from melancholy and it was difficulty to move him to go through with the marriage ceremony, which eventually took place on 14 October.
-It must have been difficult for Wirich to leave the princess in this situation.
 He returned at Broich Castle in mid-December.

 In 1574, the Duke asked Wirich to accompany his other daughter, Anna to her wedding in Neuburg.
 On this journey, Anna and Wirich were accompanied by Wirich's aunt, Countess Amöna of Daun, the widow of Count Gumprecht II of Neuenahr-Alpen.
 Anna married Count Palatine Philip Louis of Neuburg on 28 September 1574.

 On 13 February 1575, Wirich's only sister, Magdalena, married William V of Bernsau (c.
 1550-1599), the son of Wirich's former guardian.
 Wirich gave her a dowry of 8000 guilders.
 William IV died the following year and William V inherited the Lordship of Hardenberg.

 In the summer of 1576, Wirich again travelled to Königsberg, to represent the Duke at the baptism of his granddaughter Anna.
 While he was in Königsberg, Duchess Marie Eleonore commissioned him to send her someone who could act as ... friendly and comforting council ....
 After his return to Berg, Wirich reported verbally to the Duke of Berg, who arranged for councillor Dietrich von Eickel to be sent to Marie Eleonore in Königsberg.